CUE in Perses#

 Migration from Grafana#

-* file at its root, that is basically describing in CUE language how to convert a given Grafana object into an instance of this plugin.
+file.
+This file is basically describing in CUE language how to convert a given Grafana object into an instance of this plugin.
 In such case your plugin is considered as the Perses equivalent of this Grafana object type, i.e it will be used as part of the translation process when a Grafana dashboard is received on the /api/migrate

 endpoint.